survivejs/webpack-book/manuscript/extending/02_plugins.md

 W> Forgetting the callback and running the plugin makes webpack fail silently!

-Running the build should show more information than before.
-This is because a compilation object contains whole dependency graph traversed by webpack.
+Running the build should show more information than before because a compilation object contains whole dependency graph traversed by webpack.
 You have access to everything related to it here including entries, chunks, modules, assets, and more.

-T> Many of the available hooks expose compilation, but sometimes they expose a more specific structure and it takes more specific study to understand those.
+T> Many of the available hooks expose compilation, but sometimes they reveal a more specific structure, and it takes a more particular study to understand those.

-T> Loaders have a dirty access to `compiler` and `compilation` through underscore (`this._compiler`/`this._compilation`).
+T> Loaders have dirty access to `compiler` and `compilation` through underscore (`this._compiler`/`this._compilation`).

 ## Writing Files Through Compilation